rkchan77/simplyMail-releases/README.md

 **Download the latest version of SimplyMail email client**

-> This repository contains public releases for SimplyMail.
-The main development happens in a private repository.
+> This repository contains public releases for SimplyMail

 ---